paugier/mercurial-book/en/scaling.rst

 In some cases, the size of the *manifest file* could be 10 times larger than in the ideal case.

 Starting with Mercurial 1.9, a new storage format called *generaldelta* was developed.
-This format no longer has the weakness of the previous one.
+This format does not have the weakness of the previous one.

 As an example, in the case of the mozilla-central repository, using generaldelta reduces the size of the manifest file from 467 MB to 335 MB.